Best Cartridge for Concealed Carry: Keeping It Under Wraps

 Perhaps the 9mm’s best selling point is its relatively light recoil.

 The effects of recoil on shooter accuracy, especially in a high-adrenaline, life-or-death situation shouldn’t be overlooked.
-Because the 9mm’s recoil is relatively easy to control, shooters can get more rounds on target faster, which is essential to eliminating bad guys who are hellbent on destruction.
+Because the 9mm’s recoil is relatively easy to control, shooters can get more bullets on target faster, which is essential to neutralizing a threat before it can become worse.

 Concealment